adamant/adamant.language.reference/reference-types.md

 		}
 	}

 If you've read the section on [variable bindings](variable-bindings.md) and are familiar with other object oriented languages, this should be pretty clear to you.
 The declaration that looks like a function except with the `new` keyword instead of a name is how a constructor is declared in Adamant.
-It let's us create a point given values for `X` and `X`.
+It lets us create a point given values for `X` and `Y`.
 You can see the `X` and `Y` values are mutable.
 The `int` type is a value type, but don't worry about that for now.
 They behave like you would expect.

 ## Reference Ownership